barriehadfield/tutorial-hyperreact-webpack/README.md

 ### Step 2 - Setting up Webpack

 Now that we have Webpack, we need to add 3 boiler plate files to configure it.
-As you add more javascript packages you will be updating these files.
+As you add more JavaScript packages you will be updating these files.
 Again this is similar to updating your Gemfile when you add new gems to a project.

 Add `webpack.config.js` to the root of your project: